aws-solutions/media-insights-on-aws/README.md

 * ***Data plane API:*** this is used to create, update, delete and retrieve  media assets and metadata.

-## Data plane pipeline

-Stores metadata for an asset that can be retrieved as a single block or pages of data using the objects AssetId and Metadata type.
+* ***Data plane pipeline:*** this stores metadata for an asset that can be retrieved as a single block or pages of data using the objects AssetId and Metadata type.
 Writing data to the pipeline triggers a copy of the data to be stored in a **Kinesis Stream**.

-### **Data plane pipeline consumer**

-A lambda function that consumes data from the data plane pipeline and stores it (or acts on it) in another downstream data store.
-Data can be stored in different kind of data stores to fit the data management and query needs of the application.
-There can be 0 or more pipeline consumers in a MIE application.

 # Installation Parameters